Runtime Resolution

 Nodeup verifies availability when commands need an executable:

-nodeup show active-runtimerequiresnode.nodeup which <command>requires the resolved direct executable to exist.nodeup run <runtime> <command>requires the resolved direct executable to exist.- Managed alias dispatch installs a missing selected version before execution.
+nodeup show active-runtimerequires runnablenode.nodeup which <command>requires the resolved direct executable to exist and be runnable.nodeup run <runtime> <command>requires the resolved direct executable to exist and be runnable.- Managed alias dispatch installs a missing selected version before execution.

 Release Index Cache